phillycommunitywireless/docs/docs/installations/hardware.md

 # Hardware

-The following materials are used for [Installations](/installations/installations), and further information about configuring many of these devices can be found in the guides in these docs.
+The following materials are used for [Installations](/installations/installations).
+Further information about configuring many of these devices can be found in the Installation guides in these docs.

-See NYCMesh's [Networking Hardware](https://docs.nycmesh.net/hardware/) and [Installation Equipment](https://docs.nycmesh.net/installs/equipment/) docs for further details and information on the materials below.
+See NYCMesh's [Networking Hardware](https://docs.nycmesh.net/hardware/) and [Installation Equipment](https://docs.nycmesh.net/installs/equipment/) docs for further details and information on the hardware and tools below.

 ## Networking Hardware
 ### Access Points